 Consider the following example.
 A woman trips and falls due to a dangerous pothole in a store parking lot.
-She breaks her arm and suffers $80,000 in total losses.
+She breaks her arm and suffers $100,000 in total losses.
 However, the woman was also looking at her phone as she walked toward the entrance, so she wasn’t watching where she stepped.
-For this reason, she’s maybe 50% to blame for stepping in the pothole.
-Under Florida law, she can only receive 50% of her total damages—in this case, $51,000.
+If she is found to be 49% to blame for stepping in the pothole, under Florida law, she can only receive 51% of her total damages—in this case, $51,000.
 If she was greater than 50% to blame, she would recover $0.

 Contact a Personal Injury Lawyer Today

 If you’ve been injured in an accident, you need someone to walk you through the process, support and guide you, and ultimately fight for the recovery you deserve.